The BEST Veggie Packed Peanut Curry

 To put things in perspective a bit on whether or not this is a lot of food.
 The average American eats between 3 and 5 pounds of food per day, we will call it 4 on average.
 So, a one pound meal probably isn't that unusual.
 To break things down a bit further, the average American consumes around 2,700 calories per day.
 So doing a little math the average pound of food that an American consumes is around 675 calories (2,700 calories divided by 4 pounds of food).
 Based on the nutrition facts, you can see that broccoli falls WELL below that average and the nachos a fair amount above that number.
 Can you see how eating whole foods and especially non starchy veggies can help a person consume fewer calories?

-The reason a lot of diets fail I believe is because our bodily is naturally satiated by a certain poundage of food.
+The reason a lot of diets fail I believe is because our body is naturally satiated by a certain poundage of food.
 If all you are doing is eating smaller portions of your current foods your body is going to crave more food to fill itself up.
 I wrote up a whole other post on this topic, Are You Smoking Shorter Cigarettes to Get Healthy?
 If you aren't filling your body with a certain poundage of food you either need to resort to some incredible willpower or you will likely binge a time or two.

 If your goal is weight loss and you don't want to micromanage every gram of food that goes into your body here's what we would recommend: